willkg/douglas/docs/plugins/tags.rst

 Summary
 =======

-This is a tags plugin.
-It uses douglas's command line abilities to split generation of tags index data from display of tags index data.

-It creates a ``$(tagslist)`` variable for head and foot templates which lists all the tags.

-It creates a ``$(tags)`` variable for story templates which lists tags for the story.

-It creates a ``$(tagcloud)`` variable for the tag cloud.
+This plugin allows you to specify the tags your entry has in the metadata of the entry.
+It adds a new command to douglas-cmd to index all the tags data and store it in a file.

+It creates a ``TagManager`` instance in the Jinja2 environment which you can use to iterate through and display tags data.

 Install